Passion4film/Milestone-Project-3/README.md

 2. Using Flask as a framework.
 3. The C.R.U.D functionality - the users must be able to Create, Read, Update and Delete their own recipes - but not anyone else's for security.
 4. A search function to locate recipes by name or ingredients.
-5. The date displayed must be user friendly and visually appealing.
+5. The data displayed must be user friendly and visually appealing.

 # UX